 +32 495 20 13 94

-Valter Selén works at Miltton as a Trainee during the first half of 2019 whilst finishing a Double-Degree Master in European Governance at Utrecht University in the Netherlands, and University of Konstanz, Germany.
-He is tasked with research and assisting with client relations.
+Valter Selén works at Miltton Europe as a Trainee during the first half of 2019 whilst finishing a Double-Degree Master in European Governance at Utrecht University in the Netherlands, and University of Konstanz, Germany.

 Selén has previously interned at the Swedish Delegation at UNESCO and the OECD in Paris, as well as at the European Parliament offices of the Swedish Liberal Party in Brussels.
 He has been actively involved in Swedish party politics and has previously worked with Miltton Labs as a freelance researcher.
 His areas of interest include European governance and integration, Nordic cooperation, and geopolitics, where he is specialized in rule of law, differentiated integration, regional cooperation and regulatory enforcement.